 4. Medellín Metrocable

-Cable car with the city in the background on a sunny day in Medellin, Colombia.
+Cable car with the city in the background in Medellin, Colombia.

-Cable car with the city in the background on a sunny day in Medellin, Colombia.
+Cable car with the city in the background in Medellin, Colombia.

 A symbol of Medellín’s transformation and innovation, the Metrocable is a cable car system integrated into the city’s public transport.
 It’s functional and offers scenic views of the cityscape and surrounding mountains.